 Wondering if TightSteer is right for your vehicle?
-Browse our Frequently Asked Questions section for the information you need.
+Browse our Frequently Asked Questions for the information you need.

 What vehicles will TightSteer fit?

 We have three versions of TightSteer to accommodate different-size steering boxes:

 Part #100 has 7/16˝-20 threads and will fit: MB, GPW, CJ-2A, CJ-3A, CJ-3B, CJ-5 (to 1967), CJ-6, DJ-3, M-38, Jeepster, ’46-’53 Willys station wagon 2WD, ’46-’53 Willys truck, American Bantam 39-40), Auburn ‘35-’36, Crosley ‘39-’42, Pierce Arrow ‘35-’38, Reo ‘35-’36, Studebaker ‘39-’42, Willys Aero ‘41-’42, Willys ‘60-’62 FJ3A, and other vehicles in which the small Ross steering box was used.

 Part #200 has 1/2˝-20 threads.
 It will fit: CJ5 (after 1967), M38A1, ’54-’63 Willys truck, ’54-’63 Willys station wagon 4WD, ’54-’63 Willys sedan delivery 4WD, and other vehicles in which the larger Ross steering box was used.